lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 What is this?
 ===========================================

-This is a system of .cfg files that gives you control all aspects of the game.
+This is a system of .cfg files that controls almost all aspects of the game.

 Using this, you have full control over what volvo lets you configure- you can tweak every aspect of the game by modifying text files, and also create special functions and keybinds that are not possible to make from the in-game menu.